 The symbol in the table below indicates a tech mode menu entry.
-These are typically used for calibration, and their parameter values are locked by default, as indicated by the lock symbol on the display.
-To see techmode menu entries, set MENU:TECH MD to ON.
+These are typically used for calibration, or should be changed with caution.
+Their parameter values are locked by default, as indicated by the lock symbol on the display.
+To see tech-mode menu entries, set MENU:TECH MD to ON.
 To change any tech-mode parameter, you must first unlock it by holding KHZ for about 3 seconds.
 This turns off the lock symbol.